 If the crossings are at a junction of a main road and a side road, the stem leading to the main road crossing should always extend from the flush kerb across the entire footway, whilst the stem leading to the side road crossing should only extend from the flush kerb to the point where it intersects with the other stem.
-(Figure 5)
+(Figure 5 page 33)

-If two crossings are so close that the advice in this document will result in an extremely complex tactile surface configuration, advice should be sought from the Department for Transport's Mobility and Inclusion Unit or the RNIB/GDBA Joint Mobility Unit (see Contacts section).
+If two crossings are so close that the advice in this document will result in an extremely complex tactile surface configuration, advice should be sought from the Department of the Environment, Transport and the Regions Mobility Unit or the RNIB/GDBA Joint Mobility Unit (see Contacts section).